AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-AttributeStorage.rst

 .. highlight:: c

-The Write Attributes and Discover RPCs, as well as the Information Reporting interface, use a concept of Attributes that may be set for Resources, Object Instances or Objects.
+The Write Attributes and Discover operations, as well as the Information Reporting interface, use a concept of Attributes that may be set for Resources, Object Instances or Objects.

 .. seealso::
     :doc:`/LwM2M` chapter contains more information about LwM2M Attributes.